N28888/Sweatbox-files/README.md

-# **Sweatbox-Files for Euroscope**
+# **Sweatbox-Files for EuroScope**

-This project have serveral sweatbox files work with [Euroscope](https://euroscope.hu) for training new controller or just have fun.
+This project have several sweatbox files work with [EuroScope](https://euroscope.hu) for training new controller or just have fun.

 ---

 ## **Two different kind of files**

-There are two kinds of files provide
+There are two kinds of files are provided

 ### Normal

-Normal files without any problems for flightplan.
+Normal files without any problem on flightplan.

 ### Training edition